rpatrik96/rpatrik96.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Tübingen, supervised by Wieland Brendel, Ferenc Huszár, Matthias Bethge, and Bernhard Schölkopf.
-He is part of the ELLIS and IMPRS-IS programs.
-His main research interests include causal representation learning and identifiability.
-He has done both his MSc and BSc at the Budapest University of Technology in electrical engineering and specialized in control engineering and intelligent systems.
+I am a Ph.D. student at the University of Tübingen, supervised by Wieland Brendel, Ferenc Huszár, Matthias Bethge, and Bernhard Schölkopf.
+I am part of the [ELLIS](https://ellis.eu/phd-postdoc) and [IMPRS-IS](http://imprs.is.mpg.de/) programs.
+My main research interests include causal representation learning and identifiability.
+I have done both my M.Sc. and B.Sc. at the Budapest University of Technology in electrical engineering and specialized in control engineering and intelligent systems.
+In my free time, I enjoy being outdoors and often bring my [camera](https://500px.com/p/rpatrik96) with me.

 {% include base_path %}
 {% capture written_year %}'None'{% endcapture %}